lsst/dp1_lsst_io/docs/tutorials/portal/105/portal-105-4.rst

 **9. Pin or download the extracted fluxes.**
 As in step 6, send the extracted fluxes into the table and chart panels.
-Notice that for downloads, a variety of file formats are offered, including a DS9 region file.